 This kind of sensor uses the Wheatstone bridge circuit to compensate for the resistance shift in the transmitter.
 And of course, the four-wire RTD will eliminate the most voltage drop in your measurements, reducing its contribution to the error margin.

-To know more about this, you can check out the Visaya Product Review
+To know more about this device, you can check out our product review

 - Good linearity